Curriculum for the Environment and Ecology

 ENEC 562; STOR 455, 456

-Students are required to earn a minor in an allied science, such as biology, chemistry, computer science, geography, geology, marine science, mathematics, mathematical decision sciences, or physics.
+Students are required to earn a minor in an allied science, such as biology, chemistry, computer science, geography, geology, information and library science, marine science, mathematics, mathematical decision sciences, or physics.

 All General Education requirements must be satisfied, some with specific courses: